fritzsche/WebMorseRunner/README.md

 The simulator supports ESM (Enter to Send Message), means hitting the Enter key will allow you to send messages depending on the state of the QSO.
 Details on ESM can be found: [here](#esm-enter-to-send-message).

 As in the real world stations that are sending will not listen what you are sending.
 Hence you need to wait until the DX station has finished sending before you reply.

+## Privacy
+Web Morse Runner is executed in your Browser.
+During start of the app the necessary static files are loaded from the server but **no usage data is collected**.

+## Hosting
+Web Morse Runner is a standalone Javascript App with official version hosted on Github.
+You can host the project on your own (local) Webserver.
+You need a "Secure Context" (https or localhost) for Web Morse Runner to execute.

 ## Operating systems
 Web Morse Runner is tested successful to work on **Mac**/**Windows 11** and **Linux**.